 In the current 113th Congress, Cochran has been selected to serve as Ranking Member of the Senate Agriculture, Nutrition, and Forestry Committee.
-He has served on this panel since being sworn in as a Senator in 1979, and served as chairman from 2003 to 2005.
+He has served on this panel since becoming a Senator, and served as chairman from 2003 to 2005.

 Senator Cochran is a senior member on the Senate Committee on Appropriations, and is Vice Chairman of the Appropriations Subcommittee on Defense.
 Cochran also serves on the Senate Committee on Rules and Administration.

 During previous Congresses, Cochran served on the Senate Ethics Committee, the Judiciary Committee, the Labor and Human Resources Committee, and the Committee on Indian Affairs.
 He has also served on the Joint Committee on the Library, which oversees the activities of the Library of Congress.
 Service on these committees enabled him to be actively involved in the writing of laws affecting a wide range of issues including rural development, health care, and criminal justice.